-Through the LHGP, the Victorian Government provides support to community-based organisations in the preservation and care of Victoria's rich cultural heritage, within and across communities.
-The grants also recognise the importance of increasing the public's access to our State's multifaceted history through a diverse range of platforms and experiences.
-Researching, writing and publishing the history of local communities is a popular activity and one of the ways in which Victorians connect with each other and their past.
-The program aims to provide support for these mostly volunteer activities, to increase the skills of volunteer local historians and to help ensure the care and management of our State's history.
+Through the LHGP, the Victorian Government provides support to community-based organisations, in the preservation and care of Victoria's rich cultural heritage.
+The grants also recognise the importance of increasing the public's access to our State's history through a diverse range of platforms and experiences.